Spanish International Amateur Championship

 The Spanish International Amateur Championship (Copa S.M. el Rey) is an annual amateur golf tournament in Spain for men.
+Founded in 1911, it is one of the oldest and most prestigious amateur championships in Europe.

 Prior to 2020 it was an "A" rated tournament in the World Amateur Golf Ranking.
 (The calculation of the ranking changed in 2020 and there were no longer any categories.)
-The tournament has been appointed as a qualifying event for boys for the European teams in the Junior Ryder Cup and the Junior Solheim Cup.
+The tournament has been appointed as a qualifying event for the European teams in the Junior Ryder Cup.

 The tournament begins with 36 holes of stroke play, were the best placed players qualify for a following match play competition.
 In 2020, the 32 best players qualified for the match-play.

-Every year the tournament has taken place, except 1914, 1949 and 1955, the Spanish International Ladies Amateur Championship has also been played.
+Every year the tournament has taken place, except in 1914, 1949 and 1955, the Spanish International Ladies Amateur Championship has also been played.
 Until 1985, it was on the same course as the men's tournament.

+Finalists that have gone on to win a major or play Ryder Cup include José María Olazábal, Sergio García, Darren Clarke, Danny Willett, Edoardo Molinari and Tommy Fleetwood.